-At Expertise.com, one of our goals is to help small and medium-size businesses like yours improve their digital footprint.
-A quality website helps your customers make better decisions for themselves and improves your business’ ranking in search engine results pages (also known as SERPs).
+At Expertise.com, one of our goals is to help small and medium-sized businesses like yours improve their digital footprint.
+A quality website helps your customers make better decisions for themselves and improves your ranking in search engine results pages (also known as SERPs).

-The following guide is designed to help time and resource-constrained businesses make simple and impactful changes to their search engine optimization (SEO) strategy.
-Our recommendations will cover the key ingredients needed to improve a site’s quality in the eyes of humans and web crawlers.
+The following guide is designed to help time- and resource-constrained businesses make simple and impactful changes to their SEO strategy.
+Our recommendations will cover the key methods you can explore to improve your business website’s quality in the eyes of customers and web crawlers.

-Search engines such as Google and Bing use top-secret computer algorithms to analyze and rank websites by notions of importance and relevance.
-Unlike most advertising, including paid search ads, you can’t pay your way to a top ranking.
-This guide will take you through the process of improving your site’s visibility in the “natural search” landscape.
+Search engines such as Google and Bing use top-secret computer algorithms to analyze and rank websites by degree of relevance and importance.
+Unlike most digital advertising, including paid search ads, you can’t pay your way to a top ranking.
+This guide will take you through the process of improving your site’s visibility in the “organic search” landscape.

 Post essential information on every page

-To rank well in local search results and attract customers, your site needs to immediately and effectively answer the following questions:
+To rank well in local search results (including in aggregated lists like “Business Services Near Me”) and attract customers, your site needs to immediately and effectively answer the following questions: